 There was a time when spinach was the most despised food item on the market.
 But perceptions have changed.
-People have grown to appreciate its nutritional value, with some of the more interesting facts about spinach including:
+People have grown to appreciate its nutritional value, with some of the more fun facts about spinach including:

 The spinach plant originates in Persia.
 It came to China in the 7th Century, Europe in the 12th Century, and the United States in the 1800s.
-The food item has been with us for many centuries
+The food item has been with us for many centuries.

 The King of France was married to a woman called Catherine de Medici in the 16th Century.
 A native of Florence, she was obsessed with spinach.
 This matters because, today, food recipes that use spinach in a significant role have the term ‘Florentine’ in their name.